jsreport/docs/docs/online-faq.md

 You can find the detail numbers for timeouts and throttling in the dedicated article [Online limits](/learn/online-limits).

 ### <a name="windows-recipes"></a>Windows recipes

+**Windows recipes are deprecated and will be soon removed.
+Don't use them!**

 jsreport uses technologies for pdf rendering which behaves a little bit differently when running on Windows and Linux platform.
 It mainly produces different sizes of the elements inside the pdf which can be painful when doing transition from the local to the cloud environment.
 Fortunately jsreportonline support both - Windows as well as the Linux based rendering.
 To choose the rendering platform, you only need to navigate to the template menu and set the right item in the `properties/phantom-pdf/phantomjs version`.
 The default platform is Linux and the version with `windows` postfix instructs the service to run particular template on the Windows.